-- HIV/AIDS (less common now because of better AIDS treatments).
+- HIV/AIDS (less common now because of better management of HIV/AIDS).

 - Cancers, such as leukemia and Hodgkin lymphoma.

 Symptoms may include any of the following:

 - Loss of coordination, clumsiness

 - Weakness of the legs and arms that gets worse

 In people with HIV/AIDS, treatment to strengthen the immune system can lead to recovery from the symptoms of PML.
 No other treatments have proved effective for PML.
 Medicines to treat PML are being developed and may be available in the near future.